The Continuum wiki last edited by BeachThunder on 09/05/14 02:15AM

-Published by Data East in the United States and Infogrames elsewhere (where the game was called Alpha Waves).
-It is an abstract puzzle-solving game with two different modes.
-One, a free exploration mode called Emotion, allowed you to traverse the many rooms of the game without limit (with some restrictions), while Action timed your progress, forcing players to figure out how to exit a room before the time limit expires.
+Published by Data East in the United States and Infogrames elsewhere (where the game is called Alpha Waves).
+It is an abstract puzzle-solving game with two different modes: one, a free exploration mode called Emotion, allows players to traverse the many rooms of the game (with some restrictions); while Action Mode times the player's progress, forcing players to figure out how to exit a room before the time limit expires.

 Each room has its own set of challenges, with certain polygonal creatures sometimes obstructing or attacking, and platforms that the player vehicle has to bounce on in order to reach the exit doors.
 Some exit doors in the game are blocked forcing players to find ways around them or unlock them.